microblink/microblink-js/README.md

 **webcam** - this is for enabling or disabling the option to use web camera.
 To disable the use of webcam set the `webcam` attribute to "off".

+**upload** - this is for enabling or disabling the option to use upload image.
+To disable the use of upload image set the `upload` attribute to "off".

 **fullscreen** - this is for enabling or disabling the option to open web camera video stream fullscreen.
 To disable the use of fullscreen camera video stream set the `fullscreen` attribute to "off".

 ### Localization